 FHA and VA Loans

 Government-backed mortgage programs offer flexible approval guidelines and require lower down payments than conventional mortgage loans.
-No down payment is required for VA loans.
-VA and FHA loan programs can provide potential mortgage options for eligible borrowers with credit problems.
+No down payment is required for a VA loan.
+The minimum FHA loan credit score along with VA loans can provide potential mortgage options for eligible borrowers with credit problems.
 Ask prospective mortgage lenders about these loan programs in addition to shopping bad credit mortgage loans.

 Can't Get a Home Loan?
 Help Is Available